sendanor/docs.sendanor.com/src/roadmap.md

 # Roadmap

-Thing's we are looking forward to:
+Things we are looking forward to:

  * ***Translation support.*** We'll include a full user interface to edit translations.
  * ***User support for end-users.*** Support to require user identity to submit forms.